ucheeaa/Distributed-Elevator-Control-System-Simulator/README.md

 ## Archived Iterations

 This project was developed across five course iterations.
-All five development iterations are preserved under the `iterations/` directory for reference.
-The final cleaned implementation is organized separately in `src/`, `include/`, and `tests/`.
+All five development stages are preserved under the `iterations/` directory for reference.
+The final cleaned implementation is organized separately in the main `src/`, `include/`, and `tests/` folders.

 ## Final Report